-There are a variety of ways that cities can make fee waivers and reductions available to developers of qualifying projects.
-Typically, developers need to submit an application for the waiver or reduction to the planning or housing and community development department, along with documentation proving their intention to comply with eligibility requirements.
+There are a variety of ways that cities, towns, and counties can make fee waivers and reductions available to developers of qualifying projects.
+Typically, developers need to submit an application for the fee waiver or reduction of the planning or housing and community development department, along with documentation proving their intention to comply with eligibility requirements.
 Once the application has been approved for a qualifying project, the benefit is provided.

 In some cities, such as Portland, OR, a specified set of fees may be waived by city staff, while waivers of larger fees must be approved by the City Council.
 Instead of providing as-of-right waivers, it is also possible for local jurisdictions to consider waivers on a case-by-case basis.
 However, this approach may be administratively burdensome for the jurisdiction, and makes the development process and associated costs less transparent and predictable for developers, who need a clear picture of development costs to develop an accurate project budget.

 Rather than reducing or waiving fees, some local jurisdictions allow payment on a deferred basis.
 The short-term construction loans available at the start of the development process carry relatively high interest rates compared with longer-term permanent financing.
 Deferred fee payments allow developers to make payments after securing long-term, lower-cost financing, while the community still collects the expected revenue and avoids budget shortfalls in other areas.
 Regulations will need to specify when payment of deferred fees is required (e.g., when permanent financing is secured, when a certificate of occupancy is issued, etc.), as well as any penalties associated with failure to deliver the affordable units within the promised timeframe.